-The main materials used in ealier dresses were woolen cloth, fur, linen, cambric, and silk and silver or gold cloth in the case of richer women.
+The main materials used in earlier dresses were woollen cloth, fur, linen, cambric, and silk and silver or gold cloth in the case of richer women.
 Dresses are sometimes featured with a distinct border in a contrasting colour.
 Although the imports of luxurious fabrics increased with time, clothing remained very expensive.

-History of the Dress
+History of the Dress and the Kirtle

-The typical women’s clothing for the fifth and sixth centuries was a body-lengh garment pulled up to the armpit and worn over a sleeved under-garment, usually another dress, by fastening brooches at the shoulders.
+The typical women’s clothing for the fifth and sixth centuries was a body-length garment pulled up to the armpit and worn over a sleeved under-garment, usually another dress, by fastening brooches at the shoulders.

 Changes in Anglo-Saxon women’s dress began in the late sixth century in Kent and rapidly spread to other regions.
-These reflected the increasing influence of the Frankish Kingdom and the Byzantine Empire, and a revival of Roman culture.
+These reflected the increasing influence of the Frankish Kingdom and the Byzantine Empire and a revival of Roman culture.

-Around the year 1300 there was a change in well-off women’s clothing towards tighter-fitting garments, lower necklines, and more curvaceous silhouettes.
+Around the year 1300, there was a change in well-off women’s clothing towards tighter-fitting garments, lower necklines, and more curvaceous silhouettes.
 Clothing was over-lapped and tightly bound.
 By the end of the 14th century, the dress had replaced all garment items aside from the surcoat

-Types of Dresses
+Types of Dresses and Kirtles

 Cloaks can be classified flexibly into:

-- Anglo-Saxon “Peplos”: Pulled up to the armpit, worn over a sleeved under-garment and fastened by brooches at the shoulders.
+- Anglo-Saxon “Peplos”: Pulled up to the armpit, worn over a sleeved under-garment, and fastened by brooches at the shoulders.